 [Note:] While the recipe says the serving size is for two, I served the flat iron steaks to my family of 4 with the radishes, the sauteed radish greens and a salad.
 We were more than satisfied with this delicious dinner.

-This Peppercorn Flat Iron Steak is 4 net carbs per serving
+Pan Seared Flat Iron Stead with Peppercorns and Blue Cheese Butter is 4 net carbs per serving

 - 2 – 7 ounce flat iron steaks